General Government: Administration

-The General Government was administered by a General-Governor (Generalgouverneur) aided by the Office of the General-Governor (Amt des Generalgouverneurs; changed on December 9, 1940 to the Government of the General Government, Regierung des Generalgouvernements).
+The General Government was administered by a General-Governor (Generalgouverneur) aided by the Office of the General-Governor (Amt des Generalgouverneurs; changed on December 9, 1940, to the Government of the General Government, Regierung des Generalgouvernements).
 For the entire period of the General Government's existence there was only one General-Governor: Dr. Hans Frank.
-The NSDAP structure in General Gouvernment was Arbeitsbereich Generalgouvernement led by Frank.
+The NSDAP structure in General Government was Arbeitsbereich Generalgouvernement led by Frank.